Physics of Aberration rather than Special Relativity

-\section{Introduction}
+{\bf 1 Introduction}

-Einstein's special theory of relativity has become a commonplace in modern physics, as taken for granted as Newton's law of classical mechanics or the Maxwell equations of electromagnetism.
+Einstein's theory of special relativity has become a commonplace in modern physics, as taken for granted as Newton's law of classical mechanics or the Maxwell equations of electromagnetism.
 However, it was resisted for many years because of the second postulate on which the theory is based.
 The second postulate, which states that the speed of light is independent of the motion of its source, destroys the concept of time as a universal variable independent of the spatial coordinates.
-Because this was a revolutionary and unpalatable idea, many attempts were made to invent theories that would explain all the observed facts without this assumption.
-Our changed idea about space and time is the result of its gradual establishment through experiments in violent controversy.
+It forces on us a radical rethinking of our ideas about time and space.
+Many attempts were made to invent theories that would explain all the observed facts without this assumption.
+Our changed concept of time is the result of its gradual establishment through experiments in violent controversy.

 This work is another such attempt.
-In contrast to previous works, I have attempted to find a phenomenological explanation of special relativity physics.
-In this paper, I wish to address the physics behind the aberration effect as the origin of special relativity physics.
-This interpretation eliminates the second postulate; there is no need to make any postulates.
-It should be noted that the present interpretation is based upon the Galilean concept of time and is consistent with all the observed facts of importance concerning the special theory of relativity.
-This paper will show how relativistic phenomena can naturally be understood in terms of the classical concepts of time and simultaneity.
-However, it is not intended to be a discussion concerning the general theory of relativity.
+In contrast with previous works, I tried to pick out an essential physical point in the relativistic formalism.
+Attention was focused on the Lorentz condition which led to the formulation of special relativity.
+In this attempt, I have come to see a physics behind the aberration of starlight.
+In this paper, I present a phenomenological explanation for the physics of aberration.
+This is in contrast with the relativistic explanation of special relativity physics.
+It begins by reasoning a physical origin of relativistic phenomena, leading to the relativistic form of equations on the basis of classical physics.
+There is no need to make an assumption.
+We need to rethink some of the established thought and review the understanding of special relativity physics.

-\section{Ether Drift}
+{\bf 2 Ether drift}

-We consider the well-known experiments related to the speed of light in a moving medium [1].
-The Michelson-Morley experiment was undertaken to investigate the possible existence of the ether drift.
+The Michelson-Morley experiment was undertaken to investigate the possible existence of an ether drift [1].
 In principle, it consisted merely of observing whether there was any shift of the fringes in the Michelson interferometer when the instrument was turned through an angle of 90$^{\circ}$.
-The negative result shows that it is impossible to demonstrate the existence of the ether drift.
-This was interpreted as demonstrating the absence of the ether drift.
+Observations showed that the shift is at most but a small fraction of the predicted value.
+The negative result was explained as demonstrating the absence of the ether drift.
 However, it could have been due to the experiment itself being incapable of demonstrating the ether drift.